 National Ukulele is observed every year on February 2nd.

-Fun Facts About the Ukulele
+Facts About the Ukulele

-• Although it’s widely associated with Hawaii, the ukulele’s design is actually based on traditional Portuguese instruments like the braguinha and machete.
+• Although it’s usually associated with Hawaii, the ukulele’s design is actually based on traditional Portuguese instruments like the braguinha and machete.
 Portuguese immigrants first brought it to the Hawaiian islands in the late 19th century.

-Ways to Celebrate National Ukulele Day
+How People Celebrate National Ukulele Day

 National Ukulele Day offers plenty of ways to join in the fun, whether you’re new to the ukulele or already enjoy playing.
 From trying out the instrument to connecting with other fans, here are some easy ways to celebrate: